Buy or Sell MongoDB Inc. (MDB) Stock Now | Don't Try to Be a Top Gun

 Analysts’ Opinion of MDB

-Many brokerage firms have already submitted their reports for MDB stocks, with Needham repeating the rating for MDB by listing it as a “Buy.”
-The predicted price for MDB in the upcoming period, according to Needham is $350 based on the research report published on June 10th of the current year 2022.
+Many brokerage firms have already submitted their reports for MDB stocks, with Redburn repeating the rating for MDB by listing it as a “Sell.”
+The predicted price for MDB in the upcoming period, according to Redburn is $190 based on the research report published on June 29th of the current year 2022.

-UBS, on the other hand, stated in their research note that they expect to see MDB reach a price target of $450, previously predicting the price at $345.
-The rating they have provided for MDB stocks is “Buy” according to the report published on March 18th, 2022.
+Needham, on the other hand, stated in their research note that they expect to see MDB reach a price target of $350, previously predicting the price at $310.
+The rating they have provided for MDB stocks is “Buy” according to the report published on June 10th, 2022.

-RBC Capital Mkts gave a rating of “Outperform” to MDB, setting the target price at $505 in the report published on March 01st of the current year.
+UBS gave a rating of “Buy” to MDB, setting the target price at $450 in the report published on March 18th of the current year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MDB starting from Ittycheria Dev, who sale 35,000 shares at the price of $299.03 back on Jun 08.
-After this action, Ittycheria Dev now owns 204,744 shares of MongoDB Inc., valued at $10,466,050 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MDB starting from MERRIMAN DWIGHT A, who sale 629 shares at the price of $292.64 back on Jun 28.
+After this action, MERRIMAN DWIGHT A now owns 1,322,755 shares of MongoDB Inc., valued at $184,071 using the latest closing price.

 Stock Fundamentals for MDB